 You can introduce kids to sewing as early as age 6.
 At this age, sewing projects that involve hand sewing are the best for them.
 Kids at this age tend to have very short attention spans and want to complete projects in one sitting.
 However, you can still introduce them to machine sewing if you want to.
 You’ll need the right sewing machine for this age group.
 The machine must be simple and easy to use and have safety features to prevent injury to your kids.
 A great sewing machine for kids to start with is the Janome Sew Mini.
-It is the best sewing machine to introduce your young kids to sewing with.
+The Janome Sew Mini is the best kids sewing machine for beginner kids.
 It is lightweight, strong, affordable and child safe.

 Ages 10 – 13

 If your kid loves sewing, they should know how to operate a sewing machine by the time they are 10 years old.
-The best type of machine for kids this age, that are still learning to sew, are machines with variable speed control and needle down functionality.
+The best type of machine for kids this age who are still learning to sew are machines with variable speed control and needle down functionality.
 At this age, most kids will only be sewing straight stitches in a straight line.
-Some great projects for kids this age include pillow cases and drawstring bags.
+Some great projects for kids this age include pillowcases and drawstring bags.

 A great sewing for kids around this age will be the Brother XM2701.
-It is a full featured sewing machine which is very easy to use.
+It is a full-featured sewing machine which is very easy to use.
 The built-in needle threader and drop-in bobbin will be a hit with your kids.
 It is lightweight and small which makes it portable.
-It has 27 built-in stitches for the kids to choose from and they can make a button hole in just one step with the buttonholer.
+The XM2701 has 27 built-in stitches for the kids to choose from and they can make a buttonhole in just one step with the buttonholer.
 It is durable making it very difficult for the kids to destroy and the best part is it is affordable even with all the extras.
 Click here for a detailed review of the machine.

 Kids 13 and over